ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 the fields that are used.
 If en extension requires a modified configuration registry, then such a change is interpreted to lie outside of the Privacy Pass ecosystem, and is thus not supported.

+# Existing applications {#applications}

+The following is a non-exhaustive list of applications that currently make use of the Privacy Pass protocol, or some variant of the underlying functionality.

+## Cloudflare challenge pages

+Cloudflare uses an implementation of the Privacy Pass protocol for allowing clients that have previously interacted with their Internet challenge protection system to bypass future challenges {{PPSRV}}.
+These challenges can be expensive for clients, and there have been cases where bugs in the implementations can severely degrade client accessibility.

+Client's must install a browser extension {{PPEXT}} that acts as the Privacy Pass client in an exchange with Cloudflare's Privacy Pass server, when an initial challenge solution is provided.
+The client extension stores the issued tokens and presents a valid redemption token when it sees future Cloudflare challenges.
+If the redemption token is verified by the server, the client passes through the security mechanism without completing a challenge.

+## Trust Token API

+The Trust Token API {{TRUST}} has been devised as a generic API for providing Privacy Pass functionality in the browser setting.
+The API is intended to be implemented directly into browsers so that server's can directly trigger the Privacy Pass workflow.

+## Zero-knowledge Access Passes

+The PrivateStorage API developed by Least Authority is a solution for uploading and storing end-to-end encrypted data in the cloud.
+A recent addition to the API {{PrivateStorage}} allows clients to generate Zero-knowledge Access Passes (ZKAPs) attesting to the fact that the client has paid for the storage space that it is using.
+The ZKAP protocol is based heavily on the Privacy Pass redemption mechanism.
+The client receives ZKAPs when it pays for storage space, and redeems the passes when it interacts with the PrivateStorage API.

+## Basic Attention Tokens

+The browser Brave uses Basic Attention Tokens (BATs) to provide the basis for a privacy-preserving rewards scheme {{Brave}}.
+The BATs are essentially Privacy Pass redemption tokens that are provided by a central Brave server when a client performs some action that triggers a reward event (such as watching an advertisement).
+When the client amasses BATs, it can redeem them with the Brave central server for rewards.

+## Token Based Services

+Similarly to BATs, a more generic approach for providing anonymous peers to purchase resources from anonymous servers has been proposed
+{{OpenPrivacy}}.
+The protocol is based on a variant of Privacy Pass and is intended to allow clients purchase (or pre-purchase) services such as message hosting, by using Privacy Pass redemption tokens as a form of currency.
+This is also similar to how ZKAPs are used.

 --- back